 Vulcan Banned in Homes

-Vulcan has long been banned in homes, and it was finally scheduled to be banned on farms, before the Tweeter in Charge took over.
+Vulcan has long been banned in homes, and it was finally to be banned on farms, before the Trump administration reopening review of the product.

 Vulcan Sickens Farm Workers